Working families deserve safety & support

 The strength and resilience of our communities rely on keeping working women and their families afloat.

-The economic crisis flowing from COVID-19 is hitting women hard, especially those already working for poverty or unequal wages, and those without workplace protections, job security, or paid leave.
-Women comprise the largest segment of workers in the most dangerous “essential” jobs of the crisis, including 75% of healthcare workers.
-At the same time, they are losing their jobs at higher rates overall in other fields during COVID-19.
-Women hold sixty percent of the 700,000 jobs lost to date to COVID-19.
+The economic crisis flowing from COVID-19 hit women of color hard, especially those already working for poverty or unfair wages, and those without workplace protections, job security, or paid leave.
+Women comprise the largest segment of workers in the most dangerous essential industries, including food production and service, hospitality, retail, and domestic work, as well as 75% of healthcare and hospital workers.

 Justice and equity mean families trying to make it on poverty wages, or harmed by pay discrimination, can plan for the future — and be ready in emergencies.
 It means students and workers don’t need to experience delayed legal claims or investigations.
 It means workers who have complained of harassment or discrimination aren’t first on termination lists and last on rehire lists.